docopt/docopts/README.md

 cp docopts docopts.sh /usr/local/bin
 ```

-### pre-built binary
+### Pre-built binaries

-Pre-built binary for GNU/Linux (32 and 64 bits) are attached to [releases](https://github.com/Sylvain303/docopts/releases).
+Pre-built Go binaries for GNU/Linux (32 and 64 bits) are attached to [releases](https://github.com/Sylvain303/docopts/releases).

-Download and rename it as `docopts` and put it in your `PATH`.
+Download and rename to `docopts` and put it in your `PATH`:

 ```
 mv docopts-32bit docopts
 cp docopts docopts.sh /usr/local/bin
 ```

 You are strongly encouraged to build your own binary.
-Find a local golang developper in whom you trust and ask her, in exchange of a beer or two, if she could build it for you. ;)
+Find a local golang developper in whom you trust and ask her, in exchange for a beer or two, if she could build it for you. ;)

 ## Compiling

-With a go workspace.
+Requires a directory to use as [Go workspace](https://golang.org/doc/code.html#Organization).

-local build
+local build:

 ```
 go get github.com/docopt/docopt-go